Forecasting Constraint on Primordial Black Hole Properties with the CSST $3\times2$pt Analysis: Introduction

 \section{Introduction}

 Primordial black holes (PBHs) are believed to form through gravitational collapse of large overdensity regions in the early Universe.
 Various theories describe the PBH formation, including inhomogeneities during the radiation-dominated era \citep{carr_primordial_1975}, critical collapse \citep{kuhnel_effects_2016,carr_primordial_2021}, etc. Depending on the PBH formation time from \(10^{-43}\) to 1 s, the PBH mass ranges from \(10^{-5}\) gram to $10^{5}\,M_{\odot}$.
 In some theories, the mass of PBHs can even extend to $10^{22}\,M_{\odot}$ \citep{Carr:2024nlv}.
-Due to their early formation and wide mass range, PBHs can explain various observational effects as cold dark matter (CDM), such as the coherence between the cosmic infrared background and unresolved cosmic X-ray background \citep{Kashlinsky:2025caq}, the UV luminosity density of James Webb Space Telescope (JWST) \citep{matteri_beyond_2025}, etc. Different methods are used to constrain the properties of PBHs for different mass ranges, including \(\gamma\)-ray background \citep{Arbey:2019vqx} and anisotropies of cosmic microwave background (CMB) \citep{serpico_cmb_2024} for small-mass PBHs, microlensing for solar-mass PBHs \citep{carr_constraints_2021}, and dynamical motions and cosmic large-scale structure (LSS) for large-mass PBHs \citep{Byrnes:2025tji}.
+Due to their early formation and wide mass range, PBHs can explain various observational effects as cold dark matter (CDM), such as the cross-correlations between the fluctuations in the source-subtracted Cosmic Infrared Background (CIB) and the unresolved Cosmic X-ray Background (CXB) \citep{Kashlinsky:2016sdv,Cappelluti:2012mj}, the UV luminosity density of James Webb Space Telescope (JWST) \citep{matteri_beyond_2025}, etc. Different methods are used to constrain the properties of PBHs for different mass ranges, including \(\gamma\)-ray background \citep{Arbey:2019vqx} and anisotropies of cosmic microwave background (CMB) \citep{serpico_cmb_2024} for small-mass PBHs, microlensing for solar-mass PBHs \citep{carr_constraints_2021}, and dynamical motions, Lyman-\(\alpha\) forest \citep{Ivanov:2025pbu}, cosmic large-scale structure (LSS) \citep{Byrnes:2025tji}, and the combination of CMB and Baryonic Acoustic Oscillation (BAO) \citep{Gerlach:2025vco} for large-mass PBHs.

 The combination of galaxy clustering and cosmic shear measurements, i.e. $3\times2$pt, is a powerful probe for the LSS, which is widely used to constrain the cosmological parameters \citep{hu_joint_2004, DES:2021wwk}, including the Kilo-Degree Survey (KiDS)\citep{Stolzner:2025htz, Wright:2025xka}, Dark Energy Survey (DES) \citep{DES:2017myr, DES:2021wwk}, Hyper Suprime-Cam (HSC) \citep{PhysRevD.108.123520, PhysRevD.108.123521}, etc. Especially, the upcoming Stage~\Romannum{4} surveys can cover larger redshift range and sky area, and will constrain cosmological parameters more tightly, include the Chinese Space Station Survey Telescope (CSST) \citep{zhan_consideration_2011, zhan_wide-field_2021, gong_cosmology_2019,gong_future_2025,collaboration_introduction_2025}, Vera Rubin Observatory's Legacy Survey of Space and Time (LSST) \citep{Ivezic_2019}, $\it Euclid$ \citep{Euclid:2025hny, Euclid:2025pzh}, and Nancy Grace Roman Space Telescope (RST)\citep{green_wide-field_2012}.